-There are five scholarships available to students who show dedication and promise.
+There are six scholarships available to students who show dedication and promise.
+All applications are due by March 11, 2016.
 For more information on these scholarships, browse below.

 Ft.
 Worth Area Texas Rehabilitation Association Scholarship